University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/major_project.md

 |a1811380|PDAT vs fae1 at 11-12 (fatty acid synthesis dataset)|

 For this particular dataset, we expect you to run a differential expression analysis between the replicates of your sample group against the Col wildtype control sample.
-You will report differentially expressed genes in your results section and discuss how this relates to the study's experimental hypothesis
+You will report differentially expressed genes in your results section and discuss how this relates to the study's experimental hypothesis.

+# Updated instructions

+You will have seen how to proceed from the point where you have count files in the [DE tutorial](https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005/DE_gene_tutorial/Tutorial_DE_Genes.html).
+However you will first have to run QC on the reads (including adapter trimming).

+Note that these datasets are all single read as opposed to paired end read.
+For adapter trimming please see  [Cutadapt documentation](https://cutadapt.readthedocs.io/en/stable/guide).html#basic-usage .
+For the adapter sequence that you will need, please see [Illumina adapter documentation](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences-1000000002694-14.pdf).

+After you carry out adapter trimming, you will need to map the reads as you have done in Assignments 4 and 5.
+Hint you will use BWA.

+Once you have mapped the reads, you will need to summarise or quantify the reads and create count files from the `.bam` files.
+For this you will need the `Rsubread` package for `R`.

+You should read the [Rsubread user guide](https://bioconductor.org/packages/release/bioc/vignettes/Rsubread/inst/doc/SubreadUsersGuide.pdf) to determine the syntax and arguments needed to create a counts file.
+Hint, see Chapter 10 of the user guide for installation instructions and use case examples.

+Once you have `count` files, you can proceed as shown in the `DE tutorial`.

 Raw FASTQ files will be provided via a data link provided in a myuni announcement/email and in the MyUni Major Project assignment page.